IcarusWebservices/IcarusTools/README.md

 # IcarusTools
-A toolset for creating Wordpress themes
+*A set of tools for creating Wordpress themes.*

+---